francesjgonzales/proj1-dashboard/README.md

 **CSS**

-1. Set up Sass partials to organize
+1. Set up Sass partials for organization
 2. BEM for clean, understandable and maintanable code
-3. User interface design translated into web page
+3. High-fidelity design translated into web page
 4. Set up media queries for responsiveness and device compatability

 **Javascript**